b-wave/uDSKY/README.md

 This assembly and firmware has sucessfully been used to control both John Pultorak's Block1 Simulator vers 1.16 in C++ and Ronald Burkey's Block 2 AGC simulators on <http://www.ibiblio.org/apollo/> Further, the Simulation runs great on Raspberry Pi.
-I will fork the files needed for both simulators.
+I forked the files needed for both simulators.

 The Teensy 3.2 used in this has a plug in board that contains a Real time clock and navigation sensors.